Reverse Due Date Calculator: Find Your Conception Date

 Why Our Calculator May Show a Different Date

 You might notice our result is different from some other online calculators.
-This is because our tool calculates your true Conception Date (Fetal Age), which is the most accurate method.
+This is because our tool reports an Estimated Conception Date (Fetal Age) by inverting standard obstetric dating (EDD = ovulation + 266 days).

 Many other tools make the common mistake of calculating your Last Menstrual Period (LMP) date by simply subtracting 40 weeks (280 days).
 This is incorrect, as conception happens about two weeks after your last period.